bkammerling/ubuild-jekyll/wunder_collections/_apps/swobee.md

   title: Swobbee App and operator dashboard for smooth swapping operations.
   screenshot_description: 'Our App shows you the location of the nearest Swobbee station,
     the availability of fully charged batteries, and allows the user to reserve the desired battery.
-Additionally, the Swobbee app provides valuable insights and analytics which help our customers to optimize their operations and utilize batteries efficiently and sustainably. '
+Additionally, the Swobbee dashboard provides valuable insights and analytics which help our customers to optimize their operations and utilize batteries efficiently and sustainably. '
 app_details:
 - detail_title: ''
   detail_content: "<em>*Additional fees may be charged</em>"